UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 ## Overview

-vCloud Director/VMware Cloud Director supports the following types of site-to-site VPN:
+VMware Cloud Director/vCloud Director supports the following types of site-to-site VPN:

 - Another edge gateway in the same organisation